Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 ### API Management API

-The API Management API Operator manages your API Management service, and deploys an instance into a specified resource group at the specified location.
+The API Management API Operator creates an API with the specified properties in the specified API Management service.

 The spec consists of the following fields: